 Marketing is one of the most challenging, fast-moving and exciting disciplines in the world of business.
 Our Marketing degree has a theoretical focus that is combined with practical examples of how companies apply the theory on a day-to-day basis, meaning that what you learn is not only academically sound but also rooted in the realities of today’s dynamic marketplace.

-The degree is accredited by the Chartered Institute of Marketing (CIM) under their Graduate Gateway programme.
+The degree is accredited by the Chartered Institute of Marketing (CIM) under their CIM Accredited Degree programme.
 This means that our graduates will receive significant exemptions from the institute’s professional membership examinations.
 It has been designed so that you learn from research-active staff while at the same time being mentored and given masterclasses by industry leaders.
 Marketing focuses on a wide range of organisations, from SMEs to global multinational organisations and across all sectors.
 Studying such a comprehensive view of the marketing world prepares you for a career in organisations of any type and size.

 Teaching on this degree is structured into lectures, where all students are taught together, and smaller groups of seminars and tutorials.
 The lectures will provide you with a general framework in Marketing, whilst the seminar activities and discussions, help your understanding and application of the subject.
 In tutorial sessions you will not only develop your understanding of Marketing further, but at times, work together in student-led activities.
 Seminars and tutorials are also designed to enhance your employability skills.